Green card eb1 extraordinary ability visa

 - Performance of a leading or critical role in distinguished organizations;

-Outstanding Professors and Researchers
+Professional Professors and Researchers

 Executives and Managers

 Some executives and managers of foreign companies who are transferred to the U.S. may qualify for EB-1 classification.
 A multinational manager or executive is eligible for priority worker status if he or she has been employed outside the U.S. in the three years preceding the petition for at least one year by a firm or corporation and seeks to enter the U.S to continue service to that firm or organization.
 The employment must have been outside the United States in a managerial or executive capacity and with the same employer, an affiliate, or a subsidiary of the employer.
-The petitioner must be a U.S. employer, doing business for at least one year, that is an affiliate, a subsidiary, or the same employer as the firm, corporation or other legal entity that employed the foreign national abroad.
+The petitioner must be a U.S. employer, doing business for at least one year, that is an affiliate, a subsidiary, or the same employer as the firm, corporation, or other legal entity that employed the foreign national abroad.
 Definitions of terms relevant to this EB-1 category are found in 8 CFR § 204.5.

 A USCIS Form I-140 (Petition for Alien Worker) is required.
 All I-140 petitions must be filed at the USCIS Regional Service Center that has jurisdiction over the place where the individual will work.
-The petition packet must include the required documentary evidence and should follow the specific filing guidelines of the Service Center.
+The petition packet must include the required documentation and should follow the specific filing guidelines of the Service Center.
 No labor certification is needed for EB-1 petitions.
 While the EB-1 worker of extraordinary ability may petition for himself or herself, the employer must file the petition for an outstanding professor or researcher and a multinational executive or manager.

 CONTACT A BOARD-CERTIFIED IMMIGRATION ATTORNEY AT ADAN G. VEGA & ASSOCIATES, PLLC

 We represent clients worldwide and offer consultations with an experienced Board-Certified immigration lawyer, either by telephone or at our Houston office.
-To schedule an appointment to talk privately with one of our experienced attorneys, call (713) 527-9606 or contact us online.
+To schedule an appointment to talk privately with one of our experienced attorneys, call (713) 527-9606 or .